inUtil-info/node-red-cloudflared/README.md

 #### 2. Quick Tunnel Mode

 This is the most commonly used mode for scenarios where you do not have your own domain managed in a Cloudflare account.
 In this mode, the local URL defined in the node configuration is exposed through a temporary public URL provided by Cloudflare.
 This allows quick and straightforward access to local services without the need for additional configuration.
+This mode uses [Quick-Tunnels](https://developers.cloudflare.com/cloudflare-one/connections/connect-networks/do-more-with-tunnels/trycloudflare/).

 #### 3. Managed Tunnel Mode

 In this mode, you can establish a tunnel using a token from your Cloudflare account.
 This mode is intended for users with their own domain hosted on Cloudflare.
 The local URLs and their associated public URLs are defined and managed through the Cloudflare user interface.
-A token is required to enable this mode.
+A token is required to enable this mode, you can get details on how to get the token on [Cloudflare Developers](https://developers.cloudflare.com/cloudflare-one/connections/connect-networks/configure-tunnels/remote-management/).

 ### Input

-- The node doesn't require specific input to trigger the tunnel creation.
-It will automatically start a Cloudflare tunnel once deployed.
+- The node doesn't require specific input to trigger the tunnel creation as it will automatically start a Cloudflare tunnel once you click on the button; but if you need to, the tunnel can be started also injecting a valid payload as shown on the [examples](https://github.com/inUtil-info/node-red-cloudflared/tree/main/examples).

-## Output
+### Output

 The output of the node is an object sent via `msg.payload`, structured as follows: